SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 ###	Configure Hermes JMS session to connect securely over SSL

 a)	Using your preferred text editor, create a new file to pass additional user properties to HermesJMS.
-For this example, the name of the properties file will be “solace.jms.properties”.
+For this example, the name of the properties file will be "solace.jms.properties".

 b)	Insert the following two lines of text into your file.
 Note that the text should be modified to point to the location of your trust store, and must also contain the password of your trust store.